 X-Ship

 The X-Ship is a pinion gear that runs down the middle of the reel and supports the bearings.
-The difference between Shimano and other reels is that the Shimano pinion gear runs the full width of the reel, so it offers more support, which prevents bending and flexing when the reel is under pressure.
+The difference between Shimano and other reels is that the Shimano pinion gear runs the entire reel width, offering more support and preventing bending and flexing when the reel is under pressure.
 This extends the lifespan of the reel and provides for smoother retrieval.

 HAGANE Body